• Introduction

 Docker Containers

-📝 Note: If you are looking to eventually utilize Docker containers on an High Performance Computer (HPC), you may consider using Singularity instead, as it is designed to work in HPC systems.
+📝 Note: If you are looking to eventually utilize Docker containers on an High Performance Computer (HPC), you may consider using instead, as it is designed to work in HPC systems.

 Background